vijayrajpanchall/matic-docs/docs/zkEVM/architecture.md

 :::
 ​
 A smart contract verifies the validity proofs to ensure that each transition is completed correctly.
 This is accomplished by employing zk-SNARK circuits.
 A system of this type requires two processes: **transaction batching** and **transaction validation**.
-​

 To carry out these procedures, zkEVM employs two sorts of participants: **Sequencers** and **Aggregators**.
 Under this two-layer model:
 ​
-- [**Sequencers**](/zkEVM/zknode/overview.md#sequencers) &rarr; propose transaction batches to the network, i.e. they roll-up the transaction requests in batches and add them to the PoE Smart Contract.
+- [**Sequencers**](/zkEVM/zknode/overview.md#sequencers) &rarr; propose transaction batches to the network, i.e. they roll-up the transaction requests in batches and add them to the Consensus Contract.
 ​
 - [**Aggregators**](/zkEVM/zknode/overview.md#aggregators) &rarr; check the validity of the transaction batches and provide validity proofs.
 Any permissionless Aggregator can submit the proof to demonstrate the correctness of the state transition computation.
-​

 The  Smart Contract, therefore, makes two calls: One to receive batches from Sequencers, and another to Aggregators, requesting batches to be validated.
 ​
 ![Figure 2: Simplified Proof of Efficiency](figures/fig2-simple-poe.png)